 The information below was adapted from OpenStax Biology 41.4

-Birds, reptiles, and most terrestrial arthropods convert toxic ammonia to uric acid or the closely related compound guanine (guano) instead of urea.
-Mammals also form some uric acid during breakdown of nucleic acids.
-Uric acid is a compound similar to purines found in nucleic acids.
-It is water insoluble and tends to form a white paste or powder; it is excreted by birds, insects, and reptiles.
-Conversion of ammonia to uric acid requires more energy and is much more complex than conversion of ammonia to urea.
+- Uric acid: Birds, reptiles, and most terrestrial arthropods convert toxic ammonia to uric acid or the closely related compound guanine (guano) instead of urea.
+Uric acid is insoluble in water and tends to form a white paste or powder; thus it results in the least water loss of any mechanism for excreting nitrogenous waste.
+However, conversion of ammonia to uric acid requires more energy and is much more complex than conversion of ammonia to urea.

 The video below describes the origins of nitrogenous wastes, the reason they are problematic, and provides an overview of some of the different mechanisms of removal of nitrogenous wastes in different lineages of organisms:

-As multi-cellular systems evolved to have organ systems that divided the metabolic needs of the body, individual organs evolved to perform the excretory function.
-Planaria are flatworms that live in fresh water.
+- Flame Cells in Planaria: Planaria are flatworms that live in fresh water.
 Their excretory system consists of two tubules connected to a highly branched duct system.
 The cells in the tubules are called flame cells (or protonephridia) because they have a cluster of cilia that looks like a flickering flame when viewed under the microscope.
 The cilia propel waste matter down the tubules and out of the body through excretory pores that open on the body surface; cilia also draw water from the interstitial fluid, allowing for filtration.
 Any valuable metabolites are recovered by reabsorption.
-Flame cells are found in flatworms, including parasitic tapeworms and free-living planaria.
 They also maintain the organism’s osmotic balance.

-Earthworms (annelids) have slightly more evolved excretory structures called nephridia.
-A pair of nephridia is present on each segment of the earthworm.
+- Nephridia in Annelids: The Earthworms (annelids) excretory system is composed of structures called nephridia.
+One pair of nephridia is present on each segment of the earthworm.
 They are similar to flame cells in that they have a tubule with cilia.
 Excretion occurs through a pore called the nephridiopore.
-They are more evolved than the flame cells in that they have a system for tubular reabsorption by a capillary network before excretion.
+Nephridia are different from flame cells in that they have a system for tubular reabsorption by a capillary network before excretion.